Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Results

 Thus, $\Delta R_{\mathrm{eff}}^{i j} = \left[ \tilde{\mathcal{L}}'^{-1} \right]_{ii} - \left[ \tilde{\mathcal{L}}^{-1} \right]_{ii}$ is given by

 An edge flip is an edge deletion followed by an edge addition, so we can approximate the change in $\Reff$ under an edge flip from edge $ab$ to edge $cd$ by

-From Eq.~\eqref{eq:twoDeltaR} we see that a simple physical quantity---the edge voltage difference---is a strong predictor of the magnitude of $\Delta \Reff$.
-This explains why edges near the source and sink nodes have the largest affect, as they too have the largest voltage difference.
-In Fig.~\ref{fig:Quantify}B we plot $(V_a - V_b)^2/I_0^2$, the square of the voltage difference across each edge scaled by $I_0$.
-The second term in Eq.~\eqref{eq:twoDeltaR} accounts for the voltage difference across the edge to be added.
-Equation \eqref{eq:twoDeltaR} fully accounts for the change in effective resistance, as shown in Fig.~\ref{fig:Quantify}C; compare to Fig.~\ref{fig:Quantify}D, the result of the edge flip test.
+Equation~\eqref{eq:twoDeltaR} fully accounts for the change in effective resistance, as shown in Fig.~\ref{fig:Quantify}B that compares to the result of the edge flip test.
 Note that Eq.~\eqref{eq:twoDeltaR} would be exact if $\Reff^{cd}$ were to be recomputed after the deletion of edge $ab$.
+From Eq.~\eqref{eq:twoDeltaR} we also see that a simple physical quantity---the edge voltage difference---is a strong predictor of the magnitude of $\Delta \Reff$.
+This explains why edges near the source and sink nodes have the largest effect, as they too have the largest voltage difference.
+This is confirmed in Fig.~\ref{fig:Quantify}C, where we plot $(V_a - V_b)^2/I_0^2$, the square of the voltage difference across each edge scaled by $I_0$.
+Note, edges in Fig.~\ref{fig:Quantify}D that have a negative change on $\Reff$ are missing in Fig.~\ref{fig:Quantify}C since the behavior captured by the second term in Eq.~\eqref{eq:twoDeltaR}---the voltage drop across the edge in its flipped orientation---is not accounted for.

+By further investigating individual networks with some of the largest maximum effective resistance changes, we notice that edge length, which is proportional to resistance, also plays a role in the magnitude of the change in effective resistance.
+Specifically, networks with high maximum percentage change seem to have highly oblique quadrilaterals with one short and one large diagonal.
+One such example appears in the lower-left corner of the network in Fig.~\ref{fig:Quantify}D.